 Download the report as a PDF.

 The U.S. Constitution generally places strong limits on the government’s ability to pry into this information.
 At the U.S. border, however, those limits are not as strong, both legally and practically.
 As a matter of the law, some legal protections are weaker – a fact EFF is working to change.
 As a matter of practice, border agents may take a broad view of what they are permitted to do.
-Border agents may attempt to scrutinize the content stored on your phones, laptops, and other portable electronic devices.
-They may try to use your devices as portals to access your cloud content, including electronic communications, social media postings, and ecommerce activity.
+Border agents may attempt to scrutinize the content stored or cached on your phones, laptops, and other portable electronic devices, including electronic communications, social media postings, and ecommerce activity.
 Moreover, agents may seek to examine your public social media postings by obtaining your social media identifiers or handles.
 As of this writing, the federal government is considering requiring disclosure from certain foreign visitors of social media login credentials, allowing access to private postings and “friend” lists.

 This guide (updating a previous guide from 20112) helps travelers understand their individual risks when crossing the U.S. border, provides an overview of the law around border search, and offers a brief technical overview to securing digital data.